 Christian worship leader Matt Redman picked up two awards at the 55th Grammys in Los Angeles on Sunday.

-'Making your church more accessible to the disabled does not make you inclusive'
+'Making your church more accessible to disabled people does not make you inclusive'

-Making your church more accessible to the disabled does not make you inclusive.
+Making your church more accessible to disabled people does not make you inclusive.

 Major Churches join call for tough action on climate change